OCA/reporting-engine/bi_sql_editor/readme/CONFIGURE.rst

   .. figure:: ../static/description/02_security_access.png
      :width: 800 px

+Optionnaly, you can add a domain.

+A tipical domain in a multi company context is to write ``['|', ('company_id', '=', False), ('company_id', 'in', company_ids)]`` to make reporting depending on the current companies of the user.

-* Click on the button 'Clean and Check Request'
+* Click on the button 'Validate SQL Expression'

 * Once the sql request checked, the module analyses the column of the view, and propose field mapping.
 For each field, you can decide to create an index